 Countless companies pass up huge business opportunities by not advertising to the Hispanic paid search audience using Spanish AdWords campaigns.
 Are you one of them?

-Millions of people who speak Spanish, many of them are bilingual, use Google search every day.
-By targeting your AdWords campaigns to those who have their browser or search settings set to Spanish, you can access this market for significant returns.
+Millions of people speak Spanish, many of them are bilingual, and many of them use Google search every day.
+By targeting your Google Ads (formerly known as AdWords) campaigns to those who have their browser or search settings set to Spanish, you can access this market for significant returns.
 Since many businesses overlook Spanish speakers, you have the chance at quick wins with a fairly low competition.